Akuukis/LiquidHumanity/Readme.md

 We do have many agents of one of five types discussed above, but none of them is humanity itself.
 In other words, humanity is not a agent per se.
 And we can't just pick and use a specific agent as a proxy for humanity, because that would be discriminating against population that the lucky agent doesn't represent.
 Here I see two strategies how to benefit humanity in such conditions:

 1. Unite multiple agents so that sum of those agent's represented populations in total cover all humanity.
-2. Give birth to a new agent type that directly represents most all humanity.
+2. Give birth to a new agent type that directly represents most of all humanity.

 This proposal is about the #1 strategy.

-Nevertheless, in context of emerging neomedievalism, the task is ambitious: to either improve an existing international organization like the UN to be effective over all types of agents, or to design a brand new entity that would be.
+Nevertheless, in context of emerging neomedievalism, the task is ambitious: to either improve an existing international organization like the UN to be effective over all types of agents, or to design a brand new entity.

 ### 2. In its timelessness, not only living humans but also future generations should be considered.

 To continue on the above mentioned problem, there's also a part of humanity that is not born yet.
-Unfortunely they are the most discriminated "minorities" - what amount of waste and deffered problems current generation is leaving behind for them to deal with.
-Also future generations are less represented by before mentioned types of agents than current generations.
+Unfortunately they are the most discriminated "minorities" - what amount of waste and deferred problems current generation is leaving behind for them to deal with.
+Also future generations are less represented by above mentioned types of agents than current generations or sometimes even not represented at all.